-Text content blocks containing an image and any links inline with that image will not be clickable in Outlook 2007 or Outlook 2013 (see image below).
-In addition, text may not wrap correctly around your image when viewed in mobile.
+Text content blocks containing an image and links in line with that image will not be clickable in Outlook 2007 or Outlook 2013.
+In addition, text may not wrap correctly around your image when viewed on mobile.

-Use the spacer widget to create white space around content and images
+Use the "Spacer" block to create white space around content and images

-This feature will hide non-essential elements (aka clutter) in your email when they are viewed on a mobile device.
-This will improve the experience for your subscribers and keep them opening.
+This option hides non-essential elements in your email when viewed on a mobile device.
+This will improve the experience for your subscribers and keep them engaged with your content.

 Experiment with preheader text

 Set yourself apart from the rest of the emails in your subscriber's inbox and entice them to open your email.
-Learn more about adding a preheader text to your email here.
+Learn more about adding a preheader text to your email.

 Test your email